romankh3/raspberrypi-home-ecosystem/BASE_CONFIGURATION.md

 <img width="954" alt="flash_raspbian_to_microSD" src="https://user-images.githubusercontent.com/16310793/54485381-2f69fe00-4880-11e9-881e-7c170867b53d.png">

 ## Turn on raspberry and set Wi-Fi connection
-Plug in microSD card into Raspberry Pi and on the single-board PC.
+1. Plug in microSD card into Raspberry Pi and on the single-board PC.

-Next, put default `user:password`: `pi:raspberry`.
+2. Next, put default `user:password`: `pi:raspberry`.

-Next, should be configured Wi-Fi connection and SSH to be enabled.

-`$ sudo raspi-config`
+3. Next, should be configured Wi-Fi connection and SSH to be enabled: `$ sudo raspi-config`

 And configuration window will open and looks like picture below:
 <img width="924" alt="Raspi Configuration Window" src="https://user-images.githubusercontent.com/16310793/54557655-5d585b00-49c4-11e9-9b1f-64f12fecf12e.png">

-Next, choose `Interfacing Options` and set `SSH` enable.
+4. Next, choose `Interfacing Options` and set `SSH` enable.
 This will help to connect to Raspberry Pi via SSH.

-After that, go back and go to `Network Options` and choose `Wi-Fi`.
+5. After that, go back and go to `Network Options` and choose `Wi-Fi`.
 Fill the name and password of the Wi-Fi.

-To be sure, that these changes are working as expected, reboot Raspberry

-`$ sudo reboot`
+6. To be sure, that these changes are working as expected, reboot Raspberry: `$ sudo reboot`

-Next, need to understand the `IP address` of the Raspberry to connect to.

-`$ sudo ifconfig`
+7. Next, need to understand the `IP address` of the Raspberry to connect to: `$ sudo ifconfig`

 Next we can find the it: